bill255203/react_blog/README.md

 ### open a new terminal and type `npx json-server --watch data/db.json --port 8000`

-Connects the db.json as a database from server to fetch data from
+Connects the db.json as a database from server to fetch data from 'http://localhost:8000/blogs/' + id'

+Download all the dependencies by typing `npm install` in the terminal to use all the node modules